SimoneTestino/SimoneTestino/content/ColivingLiguria/ColivingLiguria.md

 ### Our Vision & Current Status
 Our project is born from a desire to create a unique space where productivity, community, and nature converge.
 While we are in the final stages of securing our first permanent property, the founder and a core group of collaborators are currently based in a **temporary rented apartment in Giusvalla** ([see map](https://maps.app.goo.gl/WRjPLkCbptBsTb2x5)).
 We plan to stay here until the **5th of October**, by which time we hope to have our own place.

 Our ambitious plan remains to have two villas under our management by the end of the year, offering a total of 25-30 bedrooms.
-You can follow our high-level progress on the main [[Calendar]].
+You can follow our high-level progress on the main [[ColivingLiguria/System/Calendar]].

 ### Activities, Courses & Projects
 Coliving Liguria is a hub for learning and adventure, with many activities driven by our residents.